Test Id : MTBS

 Diagnosis of ocular microsporidiosis

 Microsporidia are highly specialized fungi that cause a wide variety of clinical syndromes in humans.
 The most common microsporidia are Enterocytozoon bieneusi and Encephalitozoon intestinalis, which infect the gastrointestinal tract and cause a diarrheal illness, and Encephalitozoon cuniculi and Encephalitozoon hellem, which can infect the conjunctiva, respiratory tract, and genitourinary system.
 Human infections have been reported most frequently in patients with AIDS, but also can occur in other immunocompromised patients, including solid organ allograft recipients and, sporadically, immunocompetent hosts.
 Less commonly, other microsporidia such as Vittaforma corneae and Brachiola species can cause disseminated or organ-specific disease.
 Diagnosis of microsporidiosis is traditionally performed by light microscopic examination of stool, urine, and other specimens using a strong trichrome (chromotrope 2R) stain for detection of the characteristic spores.
-Unfortunately microscopic identification can be challenging due to the small size of the spores (1-4 micrometer) and their resemblance to yeast.
-Molecular detection using species-specific PCR offers improved sensitivity and specificity and is available for the microsporidia that cause the majority of intestinal and renal infections (ie, Encephalitozoon species and Enterocytozoon bieneusi).
+Unfortunately, microscopic identification can be challenging due to the small size of the spores (1-4 micrometer) and their resemblance to yeast.
+Molecular detection using species-specific polymerase chain reaction offers improved sensitivity and specificity and is available for the microsporidia that cause the majority of intestinal and renal infections (ie, Encephalitozoon species and Enterocytozoon bieneusi).
 The microsporidia stain is reserved for use with other (nonstool and nonurine) specimen sources due to the variety of other species that may be detected outside of the intestinal tract and kidney.

 The antihelmintic drug, albendazole has been found effective in some infections due to Enterocytozoon bieneusi and Encephalitozoon (Septata) intestinalis.